ta5946/alice-rag/README.md

-# ALICE chatbot
+# AskALICE chatbot

-A set of prototype scripts for hosting a minimal RAG chatbot for ALICE, more specifically the O2 simulation documentation.
+A set of prototype scripts for hosting a minimal RAG chatbot for ALICE, more specifically the O2 framework simulation and analysis documentation.

 ## Repository structure: